Recommended for you:

 Cat breeds are also often developed from a few cats that shared a certain genetic trait.
 If that trait is poorly understood or connected to a genetic tendency for a certain disease, breeding can become controversial.
 The CFA and other organizations maintain strict rules for breeders to ensure that purebred cats are healthy and not predisposed to inherited disorders.

-Whether she has blue eyes, five toes or a gorgeous set of stripes, the best kind of cat is the one that wants to come home with you!
+Whether a cat has blue eyes, five toes or a gorgeous set of stripes, the best kind of cat is the one that wants to come home with you!
 There are thousands of cats in shelters that may not be purebred, but are waiting for you to give them a forever home.
-If you're trying to learn more about your own cat's breed or are considering adopting a new kitty, take some time to learn about her unique traits before you mark her for a specific breed.
-Your vet will be able to provide you with the best information about your pet and what she needs to be happy and well.
+If you're trying to learn more about your own cat's breed or are considering adopting a new kitty, take some time to learn about their unique traits before you mark them for a specific breed.
+Your vet will be able to provide you with the best information about your pet and what they need to be happy and healthy.
 Also, don't forget to check out mix-breed cats, too.
 There are thousands of these cats available for adoption every year in the United States, many of which carry similar genetic traits of the pedigreed cats that form their ancestry.
 When it comes to loving a cat, it doesn't matter how many breeds there are because the best cat for you will have its own unique traits that you can't help but fall for.

 Erin Ollila believes in the power of words and how a message can inform—and even transform—its intended audience.
 Her writing can be found all over the internet and in print, and includes interviews, ghostwriting, blog posts, and creative nonfiction.
 Erin is a geek for SEO and all things social media.
 She graduated from Fairfield University with an M.F.A. in Creative Writing.
 Reach out to her on Twitter @ReinventingErin or learn more about her at http://erinollila.com.